clekremer/PP5/README.md

 ## Acknowledgements

+Thanks to my mentor Mo Shami for his advise during the work on my project.
 Special thanks to Kristyna for all your support, kindness, availability and positive attitude!